-To some extents, stress is a perfectly natural part of everyday life.
+To some extent, stress is a perfectly natural part of everyday life.
 It motivates us, inspires us, and helps us to perform.

 Too much stress, however, can be hugely damaging to our health — not to mention impact upon our ability to focus at work.

 But what steps should employers be taking to combat stress in the workplace?
 And how can they identify it in the first place?

 Today on the RotaCloud Small Business Success blog, we're tackling this thorny issue head-on, offering up advice for managers on how to help their beleaguered employees out and foster an environment that prevents burnout to begin with.

 Signs Your Staff Are Stressed

 Before you can begin to make life easier for your stressed-out staff, you'll need to know what to look for.